Site Search

 In order to realize a space that is comfortable, easy to use, safe and secure for everyone, the entire company is working together to create a better space.
 We also continue to take measures to improve quality technology, such as holding construction technology review meetings.

-As part of the training for new employees, we provide technical training programs on laws, regulations, prohibited matters, special management matters, electricity, machinery, etc. In addition, we are working to improve the technical skills of young employees by providing them with opportunities for construction consultations and on-site guidance on projects they are in charge of.
+As part of the training for new employees, we implement technical education programs on laws and regulations, prohibited matters, special management matters, electricity, machinery, etc. Furthermore, we are working to improve the technical capabilities of young employees by providing them with opportunities for construction consultations and on-site guidance on the projects they are in charge of.

 Before construction begins, we check the construction plan and safety plan, consider key management items and measures for prohibited items and special management items in terms of safety and quality, and hold "construction technology review meetings" with the aim of eliminating complaints, troubles, disasters and accidents and ensuring smooth construction.
 We strive to ensure quality by pointing out and extracting issues and problems in space creation, and by confirming laws and regulations, verifying structures and confirming construction methods.